Bacar Baldé

-Bacar Baldé (born 15 January 1992) is a Bissau-Guinean professional footballer who plays for Portuguese club SC Ideal mainly as a left back but also as a left midfielder.
+Bacar Baldé (born 15 January 1992) is a Bissau-Guinean former professional footballer who played mainly as a left back, but also as a left midfielder.

 Club career

 Born in Bissau, Baldé moved to Portugal at the age of 17, and played two years with FC Porto's juniors.
 He made his debut as a senior with F.C.
 Paços de Ferreira in the Primeira Liga during the 2011–12 season, but was also loaned twice to clubs in the Segunda Liga.

 Baldé signed with Poland's Zawisza Bydgoszcz in the summer of 2013.
 However, shortly after, and without having made a single official appearance, he returned to Portugal and joined Atlético Clube de Portugal also of the second division.

 On 26 June 2014, Baldé returned to Portugal and its second tier with S.C.
 Beira-Mar.
 He signed for Vitória S.C. one year later, being immediately loaned to Vasco da Gama (South Africa).

 In February 2016, Baldé arrived in Serbia along with Pedro Sass Petrazzi, but he only joined FK Borac Čačak officially in August after his former club dissolved.
-He made his debut in the Superliga late in that month, when he came on as a late substitute in a 1–0 away loss against OFK Bačka Bačka Palanka.
+He made his debut in the Superliga late in that month, when he came on as a late substitute in a 1–0 away loss against OFK Bačka.

 Baldé returned to Portugal subsequently, his spell in Serbia having been marred by financial problems.
 In June 2020, he signed with SC Vianense of the third division.